Hong Kong is an incredible city packed with a fascinating history and a unique, hybrid culture of Chinese and Western influences.

 - The main trading partner is China.
 The USA, Singapore, South Korea and Japan are among the bigger import partners.
 Hong Kong does not have significant natural resources, and thus imports food and raw goods.
 Some fruits and vegetables are grown in the country.

-- Hong Kong has a deepwater harbour, which is the main reason it was chosen as a strategic trading site by the British Empire in the 19th Century.
+- Hong Kong has a deepwater harbor, which is the main reason it was chosen as a strategic trading site by the British Empire in the 19th Century.
 Hence, it is one of the busiest and largest container ports in the world.

 - As well as being a large trading economy, Hong Kong is a major service economy, with particularly strong links to mainland China and the rest of the Asia-Pacific region.

-Hong Kong Wiki Facts:
+Hong Kong Wiki Facts: General Information

-More information, statistics and general information about Hong Kong, updated as of 2023:
+More information, statistics and general information about Hong Kong, updated as of 2024:

 - Founded: 1842 (as the British colony of Hong Kong until 1 July 1997)